hatimalattas/apigeetoopenapi/README.md

 </ExtractVariables>
 ```

-In this ExtractVariables policy, the tool extracts the descriptions and placeholders for start_date and end_date query parameters.
+In this `ExtractVariables` policy, the tool extracts the descriptions and placeholders for `start_date` and `end_date` query parameters.
 These details are then incorporated into the OpenAPI specification to provide clear documentation and examples for API consumers.

+Here is an example of how the tool processes these attributes:

-### 3. Parse AssignMessage Policy to Construct OpenAPI Response Schemas
+### 3. Response Schema Generation

-The tool parses the "AssignMessage" policy within the "Proxy Endpoint Response Flow".
-To be considered for parsing, the name of the "AssignMessage" policy must contain the term "OAS".
-The identified "AssignMessage" policy contains a mock response, which the tool uses to build the corresponding response schema for the OpenAPI specification.
+The tool parses the "AssignMessage" policy within the "Proxy Endpoint Response Flow" to build OpenAPI response schemas.

-For example, here's a sample `AssignMessage` policy that the tool would parse:
+Example:
 ```xml
 <?xml version="1.0" encoding="UTF-8" standalone="yes"?>
 <AssignMessage async="false" continueOnError="false" enabled="false" name="OAS">